Youbet

-Youbet is an American indie rock band fronted by Nick Llobet.
-The band is based in New York City, and also consists of Micah Prussack and Jojo Quinn.
-The band has released two full-length albums.
+Youbet (stylized in all lowercase) is an American indie rock band fronted by Nick Llobet.
+The band is based in New York City, and also includes bassist Micah Prussack.
+The band has released three full-length albums.
 The first, Compare and Despair, was released on January 31, 2020.
 In November 2023, youbet signed to Hardly Art and released a new song called "Carsick".
-On May 10, 2024, the band released their second album, Way To Be.
+On May 10, 2024, the band released their second album, Way to Be.
 Prior to the album's release, the band released the songs "Seeds of Evil", "Nurture", and "Vacancy".
+The band released a self-titled album on May 1, 2026, which received a 7.5 score on Pitchfork.